milena-t/ReVis/README.md

 # Transcript Surroundings mode

+Creates count tables of repeat presence per base in the transcript surroundings and then plots them.

 ## Quick start

 Generate the tables from scratch and plot (existing tables of the same name from previous runs will be overwritten)